 You can drop in at the Kiasma Café while visiting the museum’s exhibitions or just pop in and try the delicious lunch and café specialities that are made on the premises.

 In the summer the cafe opens it’s outside terrace at the foot of the equestrian statue of Marshal Mannnerheim, where you can sit in the sunshine and enjoy the bustle of the city.

 Kiasma also has a shop that stocks a wide range of products related to current exhibitions, along with books, Finnish design, distinctive jewellery and fun surprises for kids.

 Weds, Thurs & Fri 10am-8.30pm

-For other places to stay in Helsinki you can check the latest prices here.
+For more places to stay in Helsinki, you can check the latest prices on Booking.com.